Linear stability analysis for large dynamical systems on directed random graphs: Numerical examples on matrices of finite size

 \subsection{Adjacency matrices of random graphs with power-law degree distributions}

-In this subsection we analyze the spectral properties of the adjacency matrices of power-law random graphs.
-Note that the theoretical results in Sec.~\ref{eq:theory} are conjectured to hold for random matrices for which the moments of the degree distribution are finite.
-For power-law random graphs, the moments of the degree distribution diverge and it is therefore {\it a priori} not clear whether we can apply the theory of Sec.~\ref{eq:theory} in this case.
+In this subsection, we analyze the spectral properties of the adjacency matrices of random directed graphs with power-law degree distributions.
+Power-law random graphs are interesting from a practical point of view, since degree distributions of real-world systems often have tails that are fitted well by power-law distributions~\cite{amaral2000classes, RevModPhys.74.47, dunne2002food, clauset2009power}.
+For example, the World Wide Web is a directed graph with a power-law degree distribution of the form $p_{K^{\rm in},K^{\rm out}}(k,\ell)\sim k^{-2.1}\ell^{-2.7}$ \cite{broder2000graph}.
+Since power-law degree distributions have diverging moments, these ensembles exhibit strong finite size effects and large sample-to-sample fluctuations, and it is thus interesting to test the possible limitations of the theory in Sec.~\ref{eq:theory} for power-law random graphs.

-We consider two ensembles of power-law random graphs, namely, an ensemble without correlations between indegrees and outdegrees ($\rho=0$), and an ensemble with perfect degree correlations ($\rho > 0$), where $K^{\rm in}_j = K^{\rm out}_j$ for all nodes $j$.
-The ensemble without degree correlations has the prescribed degree distribution
+We consider two classes of power-law random graphs, namely, an ensemble without correlations between indegrees and outdegrees ($\rho=0$), and an ensemble with perfect degree correlations, where $K^{\rm in}_j = K^{\rm out}_j$ for all nodes $j$ ($\rho > 0$).
+The ensemble without degree correlations has a prescribed degree distribution